yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 At the time of this writing most development IDEs support the Espressif32 platform including ESP32-S3/C3 boards, e.g. the popular Espressif ESP32-S3-DevKitC-1 board.

 ### Arduino IDE:
-Select the board **ESP32S3 Dev Module** and choose the proper settings as shown below.
+Select the board "**ESP32S3 Dev Module**" and choose the proper settings as shown below.
 Be aware, since the ESP32-S3 MCU is very versatile there are a lot of build options to play with.
 Espressif's homapage offers some help es well.

 Settings that apply to the -N8R8 board:
-Board: *ESP32S3 Dev Module*, USB CDC On Boot & USB DFU On Boot: *Disabled*, Flash Mode: *QIO 80MHz*, Flash Size: *8MB*, PSRAM: *OPI PSRAM*
+- Board: *ESP32S3 Dev Module*
+- USB CDC On Boot & USB DFU On Boot: *Disabled*
+- Flash Mode: *QIO 80MHz*
+- Flash Size: *8MB*
+- PSRAM: *OPI PSRAM*

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-ETH(YelloByte)/doc/YB-ESP32-S3-ETH-N8R8_ArduinoIDE-Settings.jpg)

-For the -N4 board set as follows: Flash Size: *4MB*, PSRAM: *Disabled*.
+For the -N4 board set as follows:
+- Flash Size: *4MB*
+- Partition Scheme: *Default 4MB*
+- PSRAM: *Disabled*.

 ### PlatformIO:
 Building with **PlatformIO** is no problem as well.
 Use the provided files in the examples directories.